 The third element is meant to prevent people from suing for petty annoyances.
 In determining if a particular interference is substantial, the court will apply a standard of an ordinary person.
 This means that if a property owner has a particular sensitivity to odors, for example, that will not be the standard to determine if the odor he or she is complaining about is a substantial interference.
 As for whether the defendant's conduct was unreasonable, the court will apply a balancing test that weighs the harm caused by the conduct against the burden of preventing the harm and the usefulness of the act.

 Bothered by a Private Nuisance?
-Get a Free Legal Evaluation of Your Matter
+Discuss Your Options With an Attorney

 It can be frustrating to feel like you can't peacefully enjoy your property.
-If you're wondering whether you have a valid private nuisance claim or if someone has filed a private nuisance claim against you, you may want to contact a local attorney experienced in property disputes to discuss your options.
-To find out more about your claim (or potential claim), get a free evaluation from an attorney in your area today.
+If you're wondering whether you have a valid private nuisance claim or if someone has filed a private nuisance claim against you, you may want to contact a local personal injury attorney experienced in property disputes to discuss your options.